MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ## **AccountUpdate**

-AccountUpdate contains account information updates, for example: edited/addeduser profile, address, payment Instrument, phone, email and single sign-on (SSO).
+AccountUpdate API allows you to share account information updates with Fraud Protection, for example, edited/added user profile, address, payment Instrument, phone, email and single sign-on (SSO).
 This is a data ingestion event only.

-The following schemas are used in the Evaluate and Protect experiences.
 | Object                              | Attribute                   | Type     | Description                                                                                                                                                                                                                                        |
 |-------------------------------------|-----------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |                                  | Name                        | string   | "AP\.AccountUpdate"                                                                                                                                                                                                                                |